goldenson/maximeorefice/_posts/2024-06-24-ai-embedding.md

 This week I have been playing around with AI models from [Anthropic](https://www.anthropic.com/news/claude-3-5-sonnet) and [Vertex AI](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models) at GitLab to familiarize myself with this new technology.

-I have learned a lot of new skills and discovered how powerful those recents models are.
+I have learned a lot of new skills and discovered how powerful those recent models are.

 ## Detecting duplicate content

 We have been working on a [small project](https://gitlab.com/gitlab-org/gitlab/-/issues/468157) in order to identify when an issue contains the same information.

-The idea was to convert the content of an issue an generating an [embedding](https://cloud.google.com/vertex-ai/generative-ai/docs/embeddings/get-text-embeddings) for it.
+The idea was to convert the content of an issue and generate an [embedding](https://cloud.google.com/vertex-ai/generative-ai/docs/embeddings/get-text-embeddings) for it.

 This technique is being called [Semantic Similarity](https://en.wikipedia.org/wiki/Semantic_similarity).